ampproject/amp.dev/content/docs/tutorials/interactivity.md

 $order: 1
 ---

-{{ image('/static/img/docs/tutorials/interactivity-final-page.png', 415, 738, align='right half', caption='Completed AMP page for this tutorial') }}
+{{ image('/static/img/docs/tutorials/interactivity-final-page.png', 415, 738, align='right third', caption='Completed AMP page for this tutorial') }}

 In this tutorial, you'll learn how to use data binding and expressions to build awesome, interactive AMP pages with [`<amp-bind>`](/docs/reference/components/amp-bind.html).